 How international in scope should the lexicon of a world language be?

 There are over 6,000 natural languages in the world.
 Should all languages, or at least all language families, be taken into account?
 Should only one language family be the primary source?

 Globasa's response, once again, is to settle on a middle ground and rely primarily, although not exclusively, on the largest and most influential languages and language families.

 Mandarin Chinese, Japanese, Korean, Vietnamese, Swahili

-Note: Mandarin, Japanese, Korean and Vietnamese are all in different language families.
-However, Japanese, Korean and Vietnamese have borrowed extensively from Mandarin.
+Note: Although Mandarin, Japanese, Korean and Vietnamese all belong to different language families they share many cognates.
 This commonality is harnessed in Globasa.